Inspiring non-EU countries

 In its Communication on the EaP published in December 2008 the Commission referred specifically to cohesion policy, saying: "Some partners have structural problems stemming from sharp economic and social disparities between their regions”.
 The Communication stated that the EU proposed to conduct a regional policy dialogue with the partners and to cooperate with them on Pilot Regional Development Programmes (PRDP) modelled on EU cohesion policy.

 The Joint Declaration of the Prague EaP Summit on 7 May 2009 confirmed this approach, undertaking to provide additional impetus to the economic, social and regional development of the partner countries.
 The declaration emphasised good governance, including in the financial sector, the promotion of regional development and social cohesion and help in reducing partner countries’ socio-economic disparities.
+Following the third Eastern Partnership Summit in Vilnius, last 28-29 November 2013, EU's association agreements (including deep and comprehensive free trade areas) have been initialed with Moldova and Georgia and other important cooperation agreements between the European Union and Eastern Partnership countries were signed.

 Regional Policy Dialogue and PRDPs in the Eastern Partnership